 What I will do is share with you one of the best values in town for accommodations and how to get decent meals at fair prices even at one of Cape May’s most popular restaurants.
 I will let you in on the secret to avoiding the usual 2 to 3-hours wait for a table at this Cape May favorite.

 Cape May has a number of Victorian hotels that have undergone remodeling.
 They retain their charm from the outside, in part because zoning laws require it, but inside they are 21st century all the way.
-They have opted for modern-day comforts; lounges with over stuffed chairs and décor more along the art-deco lines than 19th century styling.
-With those modern comforts comes rates that skyrocket towards $400 per night.
+They have opted for modern-day comforts; lounges with overstuffed chairs and décor more along the art-deco lines than 19th-century styling.
+With those modern comforts come rates that skyrocket towards $400 per night.

 Additionally, The Chalfonte offers two optional meal plans; the European Plan for $10 per person.
 This is an ample hot and cold breakfast buffet.
 Or choose the Modified American Plan for $36 per person, which includes the breakfast buffet and a 3-course dinner in the Magnolia Room.
 Tax and gratuity not included in these prices.
 No shorts in the dining room for dinner.